ThePorgs/Exegol/README.md

   Exegol is a fully configured docker with many useful additional tools, resources (scripts and binaries for privesc, credential theft etc.) and some configuration (oh-my-zsh, history, aliases, colorized output for some tools).
 It can be used in pentest engagements, bugbounty, CTF, HackTheBox, OSCP lab & exam and so on.
 Exegol's original fate was to be a ready-to-hack docker in case of emergencies during engagements.

   The main features of Exegol are:
-  - [Tools](#wrench-tools): many tools that are either installed manually or with apt, pip, go etc. Some of those tools are in kali, some are not.
+  - [:wrench: Tools](#wrench-tools): many tools that are either installed manually or with apt, pip, go etc. Some of those tools are in kali, some are not.
 Exegol doesn't come with only ultra-famous tools, you will find ones that the community loves to use, even if it's in dev/new/not famous.
 Some tools are pre-configured and/or customized (colored output, custom NtChallengeResponse in Responder, custom queries in BloodHound, ...)
-  - [Resources](#bulb-resources): many resources can be useful during engagements.
+  - [:bulb: Resources](#bulb-resources): many resources can be useful during engagements.
 Those resources are not referred to as "tools" since they need to be run on a pwned target, and not on the attacker machine (e.g. mimikatz, rubeus, ...).
-  - [History](#scroll-history): a populated history file that allows exegol users to save time and brain space by not having to remember every tool option and argument or checking the "help" every time.
+  - [:scroll: History](#scroll-history): a populated history file that allows exegol users to save time and brain space by not having to remember every tool option and argument or checking the "help" every time.
-  - [Aliases](#rocket-aliases): a file containing aliases that can be handful when using manually installed tools, or doing common operations.
+  - [:rocket: Aliases](#rocket-aliases): a file containing aliases that can be handful when using manually installed tools, or doing common operations.
-  - [Usage](#mag_right-usage) : a powerful Python3 wrapper used to manage Exegol container and image very easily (handles operations of `docker pull`, `docker build`, `docker run`, `docker start`, `docker ps`, `docker inspect` and so on).
+  - [:mag_right: Usage](#mag_right-usage) : a powerful Python3 wrapper used to manage Exegol container and image very easily (handles operations of `docker pull`, `docker build`, `docker run`, `docker start`, `docker ps`, `docker inspect` and so on).

-  :bulb: **TL;DR** Exegol is a community-driven environment, powerful and yet simple enough to be used in day to day engagements by anyone.
+  **:bulb: TL;DR: Exegol is a community-driven environment, powerful and yet simple enough to be used by anyone in day to day engagements.**

 # :fast_forward: Install
   The install process takes time.
 Install it before needing it.